'Fantastic' Fernandes can lead Man Utd back to the top - Costinha | Goal.com

 'Fantastic' Fernandes can lead Man Utd back to the top - Costinha

-Former Portugal captain Costinha has been impressed with the "fantastic" performances of his compatriot Bruno Fernandes since his arrival at Old Trafford, and feels the midfielder can lead the Red Devils back to the very top of the game.
+Former Portugal captain Costinha has been impressed with Bruno Fernandes' fantastic performances for Manchester United and feels that the midfielder can bring the glory days back to Old Trafford.

-Fernandes joined United from Sporting C.P. during the January transfer window in a deal worth an initial €55 million (£47m/$60m) and has made an instant impact on Ole Gunnar Solskjaer's side.
+Fernandes joined the Red Devils from Sporting CP during the January transfer window in a deal worth an initial €55 million (£47m/$60m) and made an instant impact on Ole Gunnar Solskjaer's side.

-And Costinha, who famously scored Porto's goal at Old Trafford to knock United out of the Champions League in 2004, believes that after struggling in his first appearance for the club, Fernandes has already proven his worth to a team in transition.
+Costinha, who famously scored Porto's goal at Old Trafford to knock United out of the Champions League in 2004, believes that after seeing his compatriot struggling in his first appearance for the club, Fernandes has since proven his worth to a team in transition.

 "He is a fantastic footballer," Costinha told Goal.
 "I don't know him as a person, but sometimes I message him on Instagram